|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Milly, age 21, was in a constant cycle of weight and image checking that caused her to feel more distressed than assured.
 Milly stated, "My confidence and feelings of self-worth are deeply rooted in the idea that I must be physically attractive, meaning thin.
 When I put on weight, even one pound, I risk being unattractive, and I see my future as bleak and lonely!
 This thought fills me with despair so I force myself to eat as little as possible.
 I weigh myself over and over again, sometimes up to fifteen times a day!
 When I haven’t lost the weight I wanted, I get depressed and want to eat again!"

-I asked Milly to remove the scales in her house and to throw them out in the garbage.
+I asked Milly to remove the scales in her house.
 Also, I suggested that she rethink her wardrobe and buy clothes that are slightly looser fitting so the tightness does not distract her into thinking she is overweight.
 Think of your Milly.
 What other strategies could help prevent weight-obsessive thoughts?

 -- Step 1.
 Then I want you to write this list down in a notebook and underline the word ‘need’ in those phrases.